react-native-image-picker/react-native-image-picker/CONTRIBUTING.md

 ## Release process

-We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into master.
+We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into main.
 Using the commit message convention described above, it will detect if we need to release a patch, minor, or major version of the library.

 ## Reporting issues